cn-tools/cntools_FreshRssExtensions/xExtension-FeedTitleBuilder/README.md

 {url}hostname{/url}.{url}hosttld{/url} - {origtitle} (added {date}Ymd{/date})

+# Translations

+Feel free to send a new translation as pull request.
+I am happy to see!

 # Installation

 To install an extension, download the extension archive first and extract it on your PC.\